gerpark/ftsim/README.rst

 This Python Package simulates and visualizes the transport of loadunits in a simple warehouse environment.

-Different layouts and optionaly orders are stored in a database and can be used, changed, added by the user.
+Different layouts and optionally orders are stored in a database and can be used, changed, added by the user.

 The loadunits can be transported in and between areas, like